infominer33/infominer33.github.io/index.md

 From there, it's not so hard to spin up [github-pages](/notes.html) for it all.

 All of my work is <a href="https://creativecommons.org/publicdomain/zero/1.0/">CC0 - Public Domain</a>, so others can easily join in.
-You could create your own content from what is found here. 🤓
+You could even create your own content from what is found here. 🤓

 ## Assorted Research [**^**](#research-index)